luraess/parallel-gpu-workshop-JuliaCon21/README.md

 The detailed steps in the dropdown hereafter will get you started with:
 1. Installing Julia v1.6
-2. Running the scripts from the course repository.
+2. Running the scripts from the workshop repository.

 <details>
 <summary>CLICK HERE for the 🚀 getting started steps 🚀</summary>